dnsvee/Java/Forth/README.md

 <boolean> if <execute when true> else <execute when false> then
 ```

-The if consumes the boolean on the top of the stack.
+The `if` consumes the boolean on the top of the stack.

 ## Looping

 The while or for loop construct found in other languages is implemented like this:
 ```
-do <statements that should leave a boolean on top of stack> while <staments that execute once> repeat
+do <statements that should leave a boolean on top of stack> while <statements that execute once> repeat
 ```

 While consumes the boolean on the top of the stack.